BETH-A/Secrets/README.md

 # Secrets
 Secrets app developed as a way to practice Authentication & Security practices.

+This web app has been deployed on Heroku.  https://secrets-beth.herokuapp.com/

 Used Mongoose-Encrypt -> upgrade to Hashing -> upgrade to Salting & Hashing passwords using bcrypt -> upgrade to Passport.js -> convert to use OAuth